 SEO for Photographers – The Basics

-Photography SEO is about helping your photography business rank high in Google’s (and the rest of the search engines) SERPs so that prospective clients can easily find you.
+Photography SEO in 2020 and beyond is about helping your photography business rank high in Google’s (and the rest of the search engines) SERPs so that prospective clients can easily find you.

 And why should you be interested in rankings?
 The answer is simple…